• Skip to primary navigation

 Skagen Fiskerestaurant

 The Skagen Fiskerestaurant Illum Rooftop is located at Østergade 52, 4.
-Sal, 1001 København K. The restaurant is opens at 10 a.m. daily and closes at 8 p.m.
-Sunday through Thursday and 10 p.m.
-Friday and Saturday.
+Sal, 1001 København K. The restaurant is open daily from 11 a.m. daily to10 p.m. with the kitchen closing 30 minutes to an hour earlier.

 View this post on Instagram